Is Mr Robot a glimpse into our tech-onomic future?

 Life imitating art?

 Mr Robot predicts a haunting future for our tech-dependant society based on these very real events; the modern-day revolution is digital, technology is the weapon, and everyday people are still the casualties.
+One of the many reasons why to use a VPN.

 Cash is dead